Insights Scoop

 Health and wellness are a major aspect of consumers’ daily lives.
 Americans spend a significant amount of time—and money—tending to their health.
 All brands, both within and outside of the health and wellness space, must understand consumers’ attitudes and behaviors in this key area of their lives.

-Fill out the form to download an excerpt from Multicultural Health & Wellness: Leverage Evolving Attitudes & Behaviors to Fuel Growth and read below for all the latest insights on this segment.
+Fill out the form to download an excerpt from Multicultural Health & Wellness: Leverage Evolving Attitudes & Behaviors to Fuel Growth.

 Collage Group’s Multicultural Health and Wellness pulse check provides insights across race and ethnicity on: